vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-senarios.md

 assuming a local build of Vitess

 #### Terminal 1
 1.)
-Create a vitess cluster using the 101 init script:
+Create a vitess cluster using the 101 initial cluster script provided in the Vitess repo; this walkthrough assumes the Vitess binaries are already installed:

 ```
 Terminal 1
+    $ git clone git@github.com:planetscale/vitess.git
-    $ cd example/local
+    $ cd vitess/examples/local
     $ source env.sh
     $ ./101_initial_cluster.sh
 ```